 Point Erin Pools

 The Point Erin Pools are only open during the summer season (November to March) as it’s a large outdoor pool.
 Not only can you soak up the sunshine, you also get to soak up the views of the Harbour Bridge.
-If you want to add a few fun activities, you can choose from a diving well or hit up the basketball and volleyball courts.
+If you want to add a few fun activities, you can choose from a diving well, family spa or hit up the basketball courts or even the playground.

 Glenfield Pool And Leisure Centre